Group of medical professionals in a hallway

 But how do you know the difference between a PCT and a CNA in terms of what daily life on the job is like?
 How do you decide which career is the best choice for you?
 Continue reading to learn everything you need to know about the differences between a career as a PCT vs. a CNA, including details on the job duties, requirements, certifications, salaries, and long-term outlooks for both careers.

-If you’re looking to dive even deeper into both careers, click here to read our comprehensive guides on how to become a patient care technician or how to become a nursing assistant.
+If you’re looking to dive even deeper, click here to read our comprehensive guide on how to become a nursing assistant.

 CNA vs. PCT: Definition